Horat1us/yii2-header-environment/README.md

 Purpose of this package is to load environment variables from HTTP headers.
 Case: your API receives hash and need to check it by secret key stored in environment.
-Your test case can not directly use `putenv` because API and Test API Client is executed in different flows.
+Your test case can not directly use `putenv` because API and Test API Client is executed in different flows (CLI/FPM for example)

 **Notice: you should use this package only in test environment!**